What exactly is a Termite Inspection - WDO inspection?

 When obtaining a mortgage or a mortgage guarantee to finance the purchase of a home, you most likely will be required to obtain a WDO inspection by the bank, the mortgage company, or the guarantor (FHA, VA, HUD, etc.) to inspect for indications of infestation of wood-destroying organisms that may exist in a building using a visual-only examination.

-Termite Inspection, Serving Palm Beach, Martin and St Lucie counties.
+Termite Inspection, Serving Palm Beach, Martin and St Lucie counties performed by a third party.

 Although commonly referred to as a “Termite Inspection,” WDO stands for “wood-destroying organisms,” and a proper WDO inspection looks for evidence of infestation by termites (both subterranean and drywood types), wood decay, wood-devouring beetles, as well as evidence of past infestations, damage to wood, or conditions conducive to infestations, and evidence of past treatments.